kubernetes-sigs/wg-ai-conformance/README.md

 ## Designing AI Conformance Tests

 Once there is community consensus on a requirement, the next step is to define how to verify it.
-For every MUST requirement, a corresponding test will be designed.
-Starting v1.37, automated tests are prerequisites for new MUSTs.
+Every requirement should have a corresponding test designed.
+Starting v1.37, automated tests are prerequisites for new SHOULDs and MUSTs.
 This test design should be documented as part of the KAR and should be specific enough to be implemented in an automated fashion.

 Discussions for how we design AI conformance tests are tracked using the [WG AI Conformance Tests Design](https://github.com/orgs/kubernetes-sigs/projects/118)